Find a Part Now

 • offset control arm bushings in the front suspension, for increased caster angle

-• aluminium control arms
+• front aluminium control arms introduced in 1989

 • revised front strut tubes with bolt on kingpins and swaybar mounted to strut tube, similar to the E28 5 Series